 - A two-hour oral exam covering one major field and two minor fields

-The PhD Comprehensive Exam Committee will consist of four English department faculty members, one of whom serves as the Committee Chair.
+The Ph.D.
+Comprehensive Exam Committee will consist of three English department faculty members, one of whom serves as the committee chair.

 Planning and Registering for Exams

 - Begin planning their exams in consultation with the DGS by the beginning of the fall semester of the second year for those who entered with an M.A., and by the the beginning of the fall semester of the third year for those who entered with a B.A.

 - Review the Ph.D.
 Comprehensive Examination document.

 - Use Degree Works to verify that all your degree requirements have been met or are in progress.